A Legacy of Leadership Campaign

 The Eisenhower Presidential Museum is long overdue for renewal.
 For the first time in over 45 years, the Eisenhower Foundation, in partnership with the Eisenhower Presidential Library, Museum, and Boyhood Home, is planning a comprehensive update to the Museum's exhibits.
 The updated Museum will tell the story of Ike and Mamie through their own words.
 The new exhibits will also create a world-class teaching Museum, complementing the lessons our students learn in IKEducation.

-Thanks to commitments from our generous donors, the Foundation has commenced the second of three phases, the Design Phase.
-During this 16-month period, the Museum Redesign Steering Committee will work with our exhibit firm, The PRD Group, to design exhibits that fully encompass the unparalleled accomplishments of the man from Abilene.
+Thanks to commitments from our generous donors, the Foundation has commenced the third and final phase, the Implementation Phase.
+During this 12-month period, the Museum will be unavailable to the public as we install new exhibits that fully encompass the unparalleled accomplishments of the man from Abilene.